contensis/contensis.github.io/docs-src/api-keys/delete-an-api-key.md

 2. Select **API Keys** from the drawer to open the *API Keys listing*.
 3. Find the API Key you want to delete in the list and press **Delete**
 4. Confirm the deletion of the API key by pressing **Delete**.
 The API key will be permanently removed.

+> **Warning:** An application or website using this API key will expect it to exist to access it’s content.
+Deleting the API key is irreversible.
+This action *CANNOT* be undone.